Androthi/SavageEd/SavageEd.md

 ## Options > Auto Indent
 	Automatically indents the cursor to the previous line whitespace.
 Not reccommended to mix spaces and tabs as there is no check for this edge case.

+## Options > Edit Options
+	Opens SavageEd.ini and allows you to edit it directly instead of using menu items.
+	Opening this file will set SavageEd into Edit Configuration mode, if you modify and change this file, the configuration will be reloaded and new options are in effect.
+	Use with caution.
+There is no error checking.
+	A backup file of "SavageEd.in~" is created when this option is selected.

 ## Log files.
 If you wish to use the log feature, it is compatible to the .LOG